Learn

 IRS Form 1099-NEC: Nonemployee Compensation

-Learn about IRS Form 1099-NEC, the tax form for freelancers and independent contractors.
-Understand filing requirements, self-employment tax.
+IRS Form 1099-NEC is the tax form for freelancers and independent contractors.
+Filing requirements, self-employment tax.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1099-NEC is the defining tax document of the modern independent workforce.
 Revived by the IRS in 2020 after decades of dormancy, this form reports nonemployee compensation — payments made to freelancers, contractors, and gig workers.
 If you drive for Uber, design on Fiverr, deliver for DoorDash, or consult through Upwork, the 1099-NEC is how the IRS knows about your earnings.